Syllabus

 66 points.
 Entry exists but falls short of expectations

 0 points.
-Entry doesn't exist or is nowhere near being adequate, or violates academic-honesty requirements (academic-honesty violations entail penalties as per above)
+Entry doesn't exist or is nowhere near being adequate, or violates academic-honesty requirements.
+(Academic-honesty infractions may entail penalties as per above.)

 Meets/exceeds expectations means that you: